MSU-DHI-Lab/data-workflows-workshop/day-04-publishing-with-care/00-primer/concepts.md

 # Primer Concepts

 ## What today is about
 You will package cleaned data with documentation, rights, and citation details so it can be reused and cited safely.
-The focus is publishing artifacts, careful reuse, and an optional handoff app.
+The focus is publishing files, careful reuse, and an optional handoff app.

 ## Key concepts
 - Publishing with care: practices that keep data safe, explainable, and respectful of rights and context.
 Think of packing a fragile item for shipping: you add padding, clear labels, and a note on how to handle it so it arrives intact.